 Youth Programs (Grades 6-12)

-Langs – Derek
+Langs – Taylor

-Grow Community Centre - Erum
+Grow Community Centre - Erica

-Young Adults (Ages 18-24)
+Young Adults (Ages 18-25)

-Langs – Derek
+Langs – Taylor

 Langs hosts an alternative education program for youth in grades 7 & 8 who need additional support in the school setting.
 The classroom consists of a Waterloo Region District School Board Teacher, Community Youth Workers, and up to 10 students needing academic help and personal life management skills.
 Students are transitioned back to their community school the following year.
 Langs has been operating the 7th Inning Program since 1999.